sakthivijay7/World-Population-Review-to-income-inequality-predictive-analysis-using-python-/README.md

 Data read:
 1.Pandas to read the merged dataset and describe the statistical report of numerical values.

-2.clean the column values only contains numerical values other noisy signs {"$",","} and values {"Tn","Bn","Mn"}
+2.clean the column values only contains numerical values other noisy signs {"$",","} and values {"Tn","Bn","Mn"}are removed

 Null values:
 SimpleImputer mean and median to fill in the nullvalues.